This is BCPS!

 - Recognized by the Schott Foundation for having the fourth highest graduation rate for African American males among the nation's large school districts (September 2012).

 - Twenty schools recognized as Maryland Blue Ribbon Schools of Excellence, 16 named National Blue Ribbon Schools.

-- Led all Maryland school systems in earning the lion’s share of the national 2013 Scholastic Art & Writing Awards, among the most prestigious high school arts recognition programs in the nation.
-In all, 162 BCPS students earned awards in the program out of 410 statewide.
-County students also took home about 46 percent of the total number of awards – 368 of the 803 presented statewide.
+- Led all Maryland school systems in earning the lion’s share of national 2014 Scholastic Art & Writing Awards, among the most prestigious high school arts recognition programs in the nation.
+In all, 165 BCPS students from nine high schools earned awards in the program.
+County students took home about 37 percent of the total number of awards – 330 of the 899 – presented statewide.

 - Recognized in 2009 by EducationWeek, the International Society for Technology in Education, National Public Radio, and others for development of a groundbreaking partnership among Lockheed Martin, Northrop Grumman, The Johns Hopkins University, area software developers, and others.
 Launched first-of-its-kind virtual learning environment as a result of partnership.

 - Accepted into the prestigious 32-member League of Innovative Schools, a national Digital Promise initiative that connects member school districts and schools with top universities and entrepreneurs to accelerate the pace of change in public education.
 (February 2013)